• Skip to primary navigation

 What are Fixed Deposits?

-Fixed deposits or FDs as we will call them is, first of all, a financial instrument.
-Here in Malaysia, they’re provided by banks and gives a higher interest rate than a typical savings account.
+Fixed deposits or FDs as we will call them are, first of all, a financial instrument.
+Here in Malaysia, they’re provided by banks and give a higher interest rate than a typical savings account.

 The usual terms of a Fixed Deposit here in Malaysia: